**Alt Text:** Aerial view of the lower Manhattan skyline in New York City, surrounded by water and featuring numerous skyscrapers.

 3. Lessons in Longevity

-Although not consciously “working out,” the Sphinx’s ability to endure teaches us about sustainability, real meaning from maintenance, and the possible within engineering excellence.
+While not consciously “working out,” the Sphinx’s ability to endure teaches us about sustainability, the importance of maintenance, and the power of engineering excellence.

 Why the Sphinx Still Captures Our Imagination

-The Great Sphinx is over just a relic—it’s a symbol of humanity’s unyielding curiosity about the past.
-It connects us to an ancient civilization that successfully reached rare feats of art, architecture, and culture.
+The Great Sphinx is more than just a relic—it’s a symbol of humanity’s unyielding curiosity about the past.
+It connects us to an ancient civilization that achieved extraordinary feats of art, architecture, and culture.

 1. A Link to the Divine

 To the ancient Egyptians, the Sphinx was a sacred guardian, bridging the mortal and divine worlds.
-Its sheer scale and presence bring to mind awe even today.
+Its sheer scale and presence evoke awe even today.

 2. An Inspiration for Storytellers